tech10/ipify-api/README.md

 ## Questions?

 Got a question?
-Please create a Github issue!
+Please create a GitHub issue!